Advanced GUI Python Barcode and QR Code Reader for Windows, Linux, macOS and Rasberry Pi OS

 self.barcodeScanning.start()

-Running GUI Python Barcode and QR Code Reader
+Running the GUI Python Barcode and QR Code Reader

 python3 app_advanced.py license.txt